code-and-effect/effective_datatables/README.md

 ## array_column

-array_column accepts the same options as table_column and behaves the exact same on the frontend.
+`array_column` accepts the same options as `table_column` and behaves identically on the frontend.

 The difference occurs with sorting and filtering:

-With a table_column, the frontend sends some search terms to the server, the raw database table is searched & sorted using standard ActiveRecord .where(), the appropriate rows returned, and then each row is rendered as per the rendering options.
+With a `table_column`, the frontend sends some search terms to the server, the raw database table is searched & sorted using standard ActiveRecord .where(), the appropriate rows returned, and then each row is rendered as per the rendering options.

-With an array_column, the front end sends some search terms to the server, all rows are returned and rendered, and then the rendered output is searched & sorted.
+With an `array_column`, the front end sends some search terms to the server, all rows are returned and rendered, and then the rendered output is searched & sorted.

-This allows the output of an array_column to be anything complex that cannot be easily computed from the database.
+This allows the output of an `array_column` to be anything complex that cannot be easily computed from the database.

 When searching & sorting with a mix of table_columns and array_columns, all the table_columns are processed first so the most work is put on the database, the least on rails.